All Episodes

 I don't know.

-Didn't bother to uh read it.
+Didn't bother to read it.

-Tom in in Port Orange, Florida.
+Tom, in Port Orange, Florida.

 Hello, sir.

-Welcome, Rush Limbaugh, the EIB network.
+Welcome, Rush Limbaugh, the EIB Network.

 Yes, good afternoon, Rush.